 Old vacation cottages didn’t necessarily always have dedicated rooms like a dining room.
 And so, we have a dining room area in the living room.
 Which is totally fine -though it does throw the balance off a bit as the living room has a center fireplace.
 (Usually there would be a fireplace at one end of the room and the dining room at the other- so more half and half so to speak. )

 I am someone who craves rooms that are designated.
-I love a formal dining room, formal sitting room, formal entry, etc. If you are like me and trying to find what works for a shared space that is somewhat off the usual layout: Today we are talking about a few ways I have decorated this space over the years.
+I love a formal dining room, formal sitting room, formal entry, etc. If you are like me and trying to find what works for a shared space that is somewhat off the usual layout.
+I have heard from several folks about revisiting some of the Before & After and design ideas posts this year and so, today we are tossing it back and talking about a few ways I have decorated this space over the years.
 Maybe it will help give you some ideas for what to do in your own space.

 That wall with the fireplace and window is where one of the French doors at the end of the dining room table is now.
 You can see more of this room BEFORE HERE.
 With an armoire or cupboard it can feel a tad crowded on that side of the table.
 Usually, it isn’t a problem.
 It is just my husband and I in the house since the kids are all grown up.
 But we do have family dinners each week and special occasions and so we need to move the table & chairs towards the sofa to get some breathing space.